syedayman/F20GA-CW/Render/Readme.md

 4 legs.
 Then i added a torus mesh around the seat as rings to make it appear more authentic.

 ### Vending machine
-i used a mesh cube and scaled to shape. then added subdivisons to create the dispensor, the keypad and the bill and coin acceptors.
+I used a mesh cube and scaled to shape. then added subdivisons to create the dispensor, the keypad and the bill and coin acceptors.
 Materials from google images used to make the side and front decal.
 I had to UV unwrap the front face as it was a curved surface and fit to shape under UV editing tab.

 ### Pool table and pool balls